New universal operator approximation theorem for encoder-decoder architectures: New universal operator approximation theorem

-The operators $G$ in Theorem \ref{thm:sequential_density_normed} were required to be defined on the whole space $\X$.
-However, what if $G$ is only defined on a subset $A\subseteq \X$?
-In Equation (\ref{thm:sequential_density_normed_eq11}) in the proof of Theorem \ref{thm:sequential_density_normed}, it was crucial that the decoder $D_n^\X$ maps into the domain of the operator $G$.
+The operators $G$ in \Cref{thm:sequential_density_normed} were required to be defined on the whole space $\X$.
+However, what if $G$ is only defined on a subset $A\subset \X$?
+In \Cref{thm:sequential_density_normed_eq11} in the proof of \Cref{thm:sequential_density_normed}, it was crucial that the decoder $D_n^\X$ maps into the domain of the operator $G$.
 Therefore, one cannot use, in general, the same encoders and decoders for $A$ to obtain a similar result for operators $G\in \CC(A, \Y)$.
-Further, it is not automatically clear whether the subset $A$ itself has the EDAP.
+Further, it is not automatically clear whether the subset $A$ itself has the input-EDAP.
 We suspect that this may not be true in general, because of the following analogous fact about the $\lambda$-BAP: There exists a separable Banach space $\X$ having the $\lambda$-BAP, but there is a subspace $A\subset \X$, which has not the $\lambda'$-BAP for any $\lambda'>0$, see for example \cite[Corollary 1.13]{Figiel2011}.
-Of course, if also $A$ has the EDAP, then Theorem \ref{thm:sequential_density_normed} is applicable with suitable encoders and decoders on $A$.
-Nevertheless, for closed $A\subset \X$, one can indeed use the encoders and decoders from the EDAP of $\X$ to approximate operators in $\CC(A, \Y)$, see Corollary \ref{coro:main_dugundji_extension} below.
+Of course, if also $A$ has the input-EDAP, then \Cref{thm:sequential_density_normed} is applicable with suitable encoders and decoders on $A$.
+Nevertheless, for closed $A\subset \X$, one can indeed use the encoders from the input-EDAP of $\X$ to approximate operators in $\CC(A, \Y)$, see \Cref{coro:main_dugundji_extension} below.
 This is due to Dugundji's extension theorem \cite[Theorem 4.1]{Dugundji_Extension}.